 Macy's Sunrise (1984-2025)

 After acquiring the old Liberty House store, Macy's opened at Sunrise Mall in Citrus Heights in 1984.
-A second store opened in 1996, replacing Weinstock's.
-They both closed in March 2025.
+With Macy's still at Birdcage Walk across the street, they moved the women's wear sections to this location.
+A second store opened in 1996 in the former Weinstock's, and the Birdcage Walk location closed.
+Both stores closed in March 2025.

 ![]() |